-At a glance: AWS publishes 68 official MCP servers in awslabs/mcp (8,540 stars, Apache 2.0) — the largest MCP server collection from any single organization.
+At a glance: AWS publishes 54 open-source MCP servers in awslabs/mcp (8,900 stars, Apache 2.0) plus managed remote MCP servers (AWS MCP Server, EKS, ECS, SageMaker) — the largest MCP server collection from any single organization.
 Servers cover databases (DynamoDB, Neptune, Redshift), compute (ECS, EKS, Lambda), security (IAM, Well-Architected), cost management, and more.
-MCP client support exists in Amazon Q Developer (CLI + IDE plugins) and Bedrock AgentCore.
+MCP client support exists in Kiro IDE (replacing Amazon Q Developer), the Q Developer CLI, and Bedrock AgentCore.
 Part of our AI Providers MCP category.

 AWS has taken a go-wide infrastructure approach to MCP, treating it as a protocol for connecting AI agents to cloud services.
 Rather than wrapping a single API, AWS built dozens of purpose-specific servers — each one a gateway to a different AWS service.
-This reflects AWS’s core business: they don’t sell models (though Bedrock hosts nearly 100), they sell the infrastructure those models connect to.
+This reflects AWS’s core business: they don’t sell models (though Bedrock now hosts models from 15+ providers including OpenAI), they sell the infrastructure those models connect to.

 Architecture note: AWS’s MCP strategy is the most infrastructure-centric of any AI provider.
-Where Anthropic created the protocol, Google published 24+ servers for its cloud, and OpenAI focused on client integration, AWS published 68 servers covering virtually every major AWS service — turning MCP into the universal agent-to-cloud interface.
+Where Anthropic created the protocol, Google published 24+ servers for its cloud, and OpenAI focused on client integration, AWS published the largest server collection covering virtually every major AWS service — and is now adding managed remote MCP servers that require zero local setup, turning MCP into the universal agent-to-cloud interface.

 What It Does

-The primary repository at awslabs/mcp contains 68 individual MCP servers organized by AWS service:
+The primary repository at awslabs/mcp contains 54 individual MCP servers organized by AWS service.
+The April 21, 2026 release removed 12 deprecated server directories and consolidated functionality, reducing the count from the original 68.

 | Category | Servers |